lokumai/smolagents-quickstart-template/docs/mini-courses/4_agents.md

 | 5 | Summarize if tests pass | Invoked to summarize |

 Agents invoke LLMs multiple times; LLMs do it once.

+This example shows that while a single LLM is invoked only for one time, the agent invokes LLMs multiple times to reach their goal (which is solving the bug) in multiple, controlled steps.

+So in a simple manner we can say that:

+- An LLM is just a neural networks that inputs text and output text.

+- An Agent is an LLM that has access to tools, and is invoked within a loop multiple times until a goal is reached.

 ![Multi-Step Process](../images/e55e6269-afb4-4aa7-9665-100bc060f952_690x362.jpg)
 *See the steps in action!*